1Password/solutions/item-management/README.md

 ### Share Zoom Recording Link using 1Password Item Share

 If you have a Zoom Recording Link that you are looking to share, this script will create a placeholder 1Password Login Item, based off some of the information promoted for.
 It takes in a standard Zoom Recording link and seperates the two lines out into the URL and Password, to add to the 1Password item accordingly.
 Lastly it creates a [item-share link](https://developer.1password.com/docs/cli/reference/management-commands/item#item-share) to send out to the provided email addresses. [recording-item-share.sh](recording-item-share.sh) provides an example of how you can utilize the 1Password Item Share to distribute temporary credentials to contacts outside your 1Password account in a secure fashion.

+### Create Vault based on item content

+ Through this script, [create-vault-based-on-item.sh](create-vault-based-on-item.sh), items in a certain vault are checked, and a new vault is created based of a field in the item.
+From there the original item is recreated in the new vault and removed from the "landing" vault.
+The concent behind this, is that perhaps 1Password Connect is in place that is tied to a "landing" vault where new items are being created through a web form and Secrets Automation (this part is not part of the script).